 - Bachelor of Science in Applied Science, Business Administration

-- Bachelor of Science, Agricultural Services and Development
+- Bachelor of Science, Agribusiness (pending THECB approval and SACSCOC notification)

 - Bachelor of Science, Business Administration